 These details are the UX differentiators that will make your digital product stand out.

-Setting your customer experience principles is your next step in shaping how your product can deliver on your UX differentiators.
-These principles describe the value you want your product to provide to your customers.
+Setting your experience principles is your next step in shaping how your product can deliver on your UX differentiators.
+Experience principles describe the value you want your product to provide to your customers.

 Defining these principles focuses your product strategy on customer needs, guides design decision-making, and aligns teams.